 Originally the town was called Crowe.
 However, some of the business people in the new settlement hoped to entice Adolphus Busch into building a brewery in the new town and tried to change the name to Busch, but they were defeated.
 In the end, the town’s name was officially changed to Elk City after Elk Creek.

 The first stores built in Elk City included general merchandise, grocery stores, lumber, hardware, and dry goods.
 Also springing up were several restaurants, along with the ever-present saloons.
 Professionals included attorneys, physicians, and bankers.

-When Route 66 was lost to the interstate, Elk City didn’t suffer like so many other cities, due to her diversified interests.
+When Route 66 was lost to the interstate, Elk City didn’t suffer like many other cities due to her diversified interests.

-In fact, just a few years later the great oil field boom of the early 1980s brought thousands into town, working on the oil rigs.
+A few years later, the great oil field boom of the early 1980s brought thousands into town, working on the oil rigs.
 One man who worked the rigs described the city during this time as a “wild west boom town” with 20 men for every woman in the community.

-It was during these boom years that Elk City underwent a flurry of building activity and many vintage Route 66 sites were lost.
+During these boom years, Elk City underwent a flurry of building activity, and many vintage Route 66 sites were lost.
 However, the Van Buren area was spared as it was viewed as “less desirable” at the time.

-Today, Elk City is called home to a little more than 10,000 people and provides not only a peek at the Route 66 era, but also that of the Old West at the National Route 66 Museum and Old Town Museum Complex.
+Today, Elk City is called home to a little more than 10,000 people and provides a peek at the Route 66 era and that of the Old West at the National Route 66 Museum and Old Town Museum Complex.
 The museums are located on Route 66 and Pioneer Street.
-Further on down the Mother Road you can see the old Queenan Trading Post with its fading name still peeking through on its brick exterior.
+Further on down the Mother Road, you can see the old Queenan Trading Post with its fading name still peeking through on its brick exterior.
 Though the old trading post is closed, its famous kachinas that once graced the front can now be seen on the lawn of the National Route 66 Museum.